shubhamjain31/Word_Scraper_Counter/README.md

 #  Prerequisite:-
 - Python
 - BeautifulSoup4 for Web Scraping
-- requests for Getting url of the websites
+- requests for Getting url of the website
 - NLTK for Natural Language Processing (NLP)
 - Pandas for Data Manipulation
 _ Matplotlip for Data Visualization
 - Document for creating (.docx) files